 When setting up points, you can decide how many points a student should earn in a week and what they need to do to earn those points.
 As the community owner, you get to choose these values.
 Here are two examples of point breakdowns:

-How to Set up Points
+Set up Points

 To begin setting up points for your course, open Yellowdig and: